Maksimir Park: Landscaping

 The process of transforming Maksimir Park involved the felling of the forest interior, the grading of hills, the excavating of great holes for lakes, the laying of paths, and construction of bridges.

 Others who were instrumental in the making of the park were sculptors Anton Dominik Fernkorn (1813–1878), and Josip Kassmann (1784–1856); master gardener Franjo Serafin Korbler (1812–1866); landscape architect Michael Sebastian Riedel (1763–1850); and architect Franz Schücht.

-Schücht's contributions include, among others, Paviljon Jeka (The Pavilion of Echoes), a lookout known as the Kiosk, and a house called Švicarska kuća (The Swiss House).
+During this period, numerous park structures were designed and constructed, many of them by Schücht.
+These included pavilions and ornamental buildings such as Bellevue Pavilion, the Gloriette, the Echo Pavilion (built in 1840 and the only preserved pavilion in the park), as well as various rustic structures including the Fisherman’s Cottage, the Swiss House (1842), the Gatekeeper’s Lodge (1847), a lookout pavilion (Kiosk, built in 1843), and an inn (constructed around 1860, today known as the Maksimilijan restaurant).
+Several earlier pavilions, such as the Umbrella Pavilion and the People’s Temple, have not survived.